 We always end up there after a few hours of wandering.

-On arrival at Ely leave the station and turn right when you reach the main road and use the level crossing (the road traffic goes under the railway).
+On arrival at Ely leave the station and turn right when you reach the main road go under the railway beside the road.

-On the left you’ll see a winding footpath through some gardens, which will take you into the city centre and the cathedral.
+After the pub over to the left you’ll see a winding footpath through some gardens, which will take you towards the city centre and the cathedral.

 Advance tickets aren't available on the Great Northern trains which will take you from London to Ely in 1hr 15mins, so Day return tickets at the Super Off-Peak rate are the cheapest way to go and they can be easier to find at weekends.